corydozen/serverless-cdk-cicd/README.md

 1. understands how to develop hosted software using a frontend web client to call a backend api that uses authentication and a database
 1. is not afraid of the command line
 1. has a credit card (I promise you won't be charged much.
 Probably nothing.)
+1. will use the us-east-1 region for all resources

+If you want to use a different region, just switch out us-east-1 for your region whereever you see it in this blog series.

 # Steps